Alfonso II of Asturias: Later events

 Also, during Alfonso's reign, the alleged resting place of St. James was revealed.
 Tradition relates that in 814, the body of Saint James was discovered in Compostela and that Alfonso was the first pilgrim to the shrine at Libredón.

-In 825, he defeated Saracen forces at Narón (near Ferrol) and also in year 825 Anceo (in the hills equidistant from Pontevedra and Vigo), and, thanks to these victories, the "repopulation" of parts of Galicia, León, and Castile was started— with charters confirming the possession of the territories.
+In 825, he defeated Saracen forces at Narón (near Ferrol) and also in year 825 at Anceo (in the hills equidistant from Pontevedra and Vigo), and, thanks to these victories, the "repopulation" of parts of Galicia, León, and Castile was started— with charters confirming the possession of the territories.

 The Crónica Sebastianense records his death in 842, saying: